New Student Registration: Public Policy and Governance

 For all designated courses, students should note the following departmental prerequisites:

-BIOL: There are no prerequisites for the BIOL courses, other than second-year status.
+• BIOL: There are no prerequisites for BIOL 221, other than second-year status.

-BSAD: Business administration courses are normally restricted to students in the Faculty of Business.
-Student interested in taking BSAD designated courses will require permission from the chair of business administration (overrides) to register into these courses.
+• BSAD: Business administration courses are normally restricted to students in the Faculty of Business.
+Students interested in taking BSAD designated courses will require permission (overrides) from the relevant department chairs to register into these courses.
 Pending availability, this permission will normally be granted to PGOV students.

-NURS: There is no prerequisite for the NURS courses, other than third-year status.
+• NURS: There are no prerequisites for the NURS courses, other than third-year status.

-PHIL: PHIL 100 is a minimum prerequisite for most of the philosophy courses.
+• PHIL: PHIL 101 or 102 is a minimum prerequisite for most of the philosophy courses.
 There is no prerequisite for 251 other than second-year status.
-There is no prerequisite for 331, other than third-year status (or PHIL 100).
-The prerequisite for 332 and 333 is 331.
+There is no prerequisite for 331, other than third-year status (or PHIL 101 or 102).
+The prerequisite for PHIL 332 and PHIL 333 is PHIL 331.

-101 Modern Challenges for Public Policy & Governance
+PGOV 101 Introduction to Public Policy and Governance

 Click here to go to the Public Policy and Governance program webpage.